 "We found a need in the Tri-Valley area," she said.
 "There is not a lot of diverse cultural programming here.
 We thought, 'Why not start from home and make this for the community?'
 I'm African, and we wanted to be able to contribute our culture to the larger community.
 We want to give a little of who we are."

-Today, the Pleasanton-based nonprofit group brings African drumming, dance and music to school assemblies,
+Today, the Pleasanton-based nonprofit group brings African drumming, dance and music to school assemblies, early childhood programs, library events and other community-based organizations.
+Many of the programs are free; others charge a fee, with proceeds plowed back into providing more free presentations.

 Audience members are able to interact with the performances, sometimes donning African clothing and trying out drums and other musical instruments.